-When the catheter is in the correct place, the radiologist will monitor the progress by injecting x-ray dye, called contrast medium, through the catheter.
-The radiologist will insert the filter and further screening will confirm the position.
-We remove the catheter and will apply pressure to the puncture site to prevent any bleeding.
+When the catheter is in the correct place, the radiologist will inject x-ray dye, called contrast medium, through the catheter.
+This allows the Radiologist to see the filter and assess if they can remove it.
+The Radiologist will check that there is no blood clot inside the filter.
+If the Radiologist decides to remove the filter they will insert a very fine wire with a hook into the catheter to grasp the filter.
+They then push the catheter forward and the filter folds inside the catheter.
+We then remove the catheter and will apply pressure to the puncture site to prevent any bleeding.